quark-engine/quark-engine/docs/source/quark_method_reference.rst

 **The algorithm of check_parameter_values**

-The function ``check_parameter_values`` is designed to check whether the parameter values in a given string match the specified patterns and keywords
+The function ``check_parameter_values`` is designed to check whether the parameter values in a given string match the specified patterns and keywords.

 Here is the process of ``check_parameter_values``.